hoffrenm/ea-spring-api/README.md

 ### Business Rules

-One movie contains many characters, and a character can play in multiple movies.
+  - One movie contains many characters, and a character can play in multiple movies

-One movie belongs to one franchise, but a franchise can contain many movies.
+  - One movie belongs to one franchise, but a franchise can contain many movies

 ### API Requirements